 Retracement trading is a simple concept that relies on the process of identifying the period when the price is retracing back to the latest move either going down or up.
-To make things even clearer, think of the Forex retracement trading like moving the same way you entered the room.
+To make things even clearer, think of the retracement trading like moving the same way you entered the room.
 Think of it as a reversal action that repeats every previous step in the opposite direction.

-Today, we will discuss some of the major aspects as key components of the retracement trading strategy with its major hits, misses, and reasons to apply in the Forex market.
+Today, we will discuss some of the major aspects as key components of the retracement trading strategy with its major hits, misses, and reasons to apply in the market.
 We will also cover several risk-management tips.
 So, stay tuned.

-Why is Forex retracement trading so important?
+Why is retracement trading so important?
 Well, it provides several crucial opportunities that beginners can miss due to a lack of expertise and practice.